 Best Hiking Boots For Hunting

-A simple design, affordable price and tough construction.
-The Garmont T8 boot is an all-around great piece of footwear that provides support and safety while you're out covering miles in the field.
+Cabela's Instinct Mountain Hiker Hunting Boots are an Italian made, all-around great piece of footwear that provides support and safety while you're out covering miles in the field.
 The Vibram soles absorb shocks as you hike through the hills or the woods.
-Meanwhile the leather uppers protect your feet from the thick brush.
+Meanwhile the premium waterproof leather uppers are reinforced by a 1.25mm rubber rand around the foot protect your feet from the rocks, sticks and thick brush.

-Lastly, the fit on these is excellent.
+Most importantly, the fit on these is excellent.
 There are half sizes even up through size 14, something you rarely find.
-The flexible uppers also adapt quickly to the shape of your foot.
+The flexible open cell foam padding adapts quickly to the shape of your foot, for a very comfortable fit.

 - Vibram soles